ankitkanojia/firebase-react/README.md

 2. Register a new account or try to log in with existing account

 3. Once logged-in, You can see firebase console dashboard, Click on Add Project.
-Then give a project name, select country and click on Create Project.
+Provied a project name, and then select country and then after click on Create Project.
 For example, see the below image.
 <p align="center"><img src="https://raw.githubusercontent.com/ankitkanojia/firebase-react/development/GIFs/Add-Project.gif" alt="firebase-work" /></p>

 4. As React application is web project, so you need to add web project/application to firebase project, so that whole settings/credentials related to firebase will be configured from that section, see the below image.